There's a lot of characters living in a galaxy far, far away, and not all of them get to share the spotlight for long.

 - Rose Tico gets no further development and is in fact Demoted to Extra, barely ever sharing any screentime with the other protagonists.
 This was supposedly due to the intent for her to serve as an anchor between the other protagonists and Leia at the Resistance base, but technical limitations regarding the footage of Carrie Fisher forced those scenes to be cut.
 However, several scenes involving just her and Rey were also cut, so make of that what you will.
 Viewers have found that Rose has approximately seventy-six seconds of screentime in the entire film (compared to The Last Jedi, where she had about eleven minutes of screentime).

-- Hux, who's been a major villain for the first two films and is revealed to be a mole for the Resistance in an attempt to bring down Kylo Ren, gets killed off pretty quickly less than halfway through the film and nobody comments on it.
+- Hux, who's been a major villain for the first two films and is revealed to be a mole for the Resistance in an attempt to bring down Kylo Ren, gets killed off pretty quickly about halfway through the film and nobody comments on it.

 - Anakin Skywalker briefly shows up, but only as a disembodied voice.
 Not having him appear as a Force ghost to offer advice or help either Rey, Kylo, or both seems a bit of a wasted opportunity, especially seeing as he's one of the central characters of the whole franchise.
 This also goes for all of the other Jedi whose voices encourage Rey before she takes down Palpatine, as their voice-only appearances contribute to what many people felt was a lackluster final battle of not only the film, but the entire saga.
 According to unverified claims and speculation, the original plan was for them to have the Jedi show up in person, and they allegedly even filmed them in costume, but it was removed for some reason.